 The algorithm combines three parameters: a soil density map, data on previously cultivated areas, and the location of charging stations.

 The technology, presented at the ADOP 2025 conference, uses lidars and soil monitoring sensors.
-Artificial intelligence predicts zones of potential compaction, redirecting tractors across dynamic field cover.
+Artificial intelligence predicts areas of potential compaction, redirecting tractors across the dynamic field cover.
 Moreover, they are capable of functioning independently, which reduces the need for labor.
 And optimizing routes and rational placement of charging points will help reduce energy consumption.

 Read more on the topic: